 Title and Organization:

-An alum of McKinsey and Company, he is the recipient of numerous honors and awards, including a National Bell Labs Fellowship, a Harvard Law School Traphagen Fellowship, and an Aspen Institute Henry Crown Fellowship.
-Dale is also an active member of Sigma Pi Phi, the Young Presidents Organization Gold US Capital (Washington DC Chapter), and a Board Director of American Association of Blacks in Energy (AABE).
+Mr. LeFebvre is the recipient of numerous prestigious honors and awards, including a National Bell Labs Fellowship, a Harvard Law School Traphagen Fellowship, and an Aspen Institute Henry Crown Fellowship.
+Mr. LeFebvre is an active member of Sigma Pi Phi, the Young Presidents Organization International (YPO), The Metropolitan Club, The Economic Club, and The Congressional Club.

 A passionate foodie, Mr. LeFebvre has had the privilege of cooking for President Barack Obama, as well as various restaurateurs, oenophiles, and celebrities.
 After graduating from Central High School in Beaumont, Texas, Mr. LeFebvre received a SB in Electrical Engineering from MIT, an MBA from Harvard Business School, and a JD from Harvard Law School.